niklas-w/Molecular-systematics-course/Tutorials/3.ModelSelection/Readme.md

 For ***ALIGNMENT FILE*** section you have to provide the name of the alignment file which is in this case `Dataset.phy`.
 But in this case as we are going to run the job on an online platform, the platform ask us to use `alignment = infile.phy;`.
 In the ***DATA BLOCKS*** you have to use the partition information we created yesterday and saved as `partitionsCodon.txt`.
 Take a look at the other options, what else you can modify?
 Remember to save the changes t your file.

 We are going to use an online platform to run *PartitionFinder* as running it on your computer need spending some extra time for the installation step.
 The platform that we are going to use now is called ***CIPRES***.
-It is a very useful online platform where you can run plenty of other programs also.
+It is a very useful online platform using very fast super computers where you can run plenty of other programs also.
 But you need to register first, so click and open (in a new window) the following link: [www.phylo.org/portal2/login!input.action](https://www.phylo.org/portal2/login!input.action).
 You will see something like the next image.
 If you don’t have an account already, click or the red rectangle and register.

 <p align="center"><img src="https://github.com/niklas-w/Molecular-systematics-course/blob/master/Tutorials/3.ModelSelection/Cipres.png" alt="Cipres" width="800"></p>

-When ypu log in you will see something like this:
+When you log in you will see something like this:

 <p align="center"><img src="https://github.com/niklas-w/Molecular-systematics-course/blob/master/Tutorials/3.ModelSelection/Cipres2.png" alt="Cipres2" width="800"></p>